-'Swifties' flock to movie theaters for record-breaking 'Eras' film
+'Swifties' Flock To Movie Theaters For Record-Breaking 'Eras' Film

 “It was such a special night that I wanted to come back and see it again.”

-Theaters -- still recovering from the pandemic, and faced with a dearth of new movies thanks to the ongoing Hollywood strikes -- were also cashing in on demand for Swift merchandise Thursday.
+Theaters - still recovering from the pandemic, and faced with a dearth of new movies thanks to the ongoing Hollywood strikes - were also cashing in on demand for Swift merchandise on Thursday.

 Staff reported fans arriving since the morning just to purchase empty soda cups, at the full price of $11.99.
 Some left with the maximum five cups allowed per movie ticket.